raedx212/USB_Activity_Monitor/README.md

-📦 USB Activity Monitor
+# USB Activity Monitor 🔌

-A simple and lightweight USB monitoring tool for Windows.
+A simple tool for USB devices on Windows.

-🚀 Features
+## 💡Features:
-✅ Logs each newly connected USB device (name, manufacturer, ID, time, user).
+- Registers each new USB device with information such as name, manufacturer, and time.

-🔔 Plays a sound alert when a new device is detected.
+- Sound alert when a new device is connected.

-🚫 Prevents duplicate logging – logs each device only once.
+- Ignores duplicates; registers the device only once.

-⏳Closes when you press Enter.

-🧰 Installation
-Install the required libraries:
+- Closes by pressing Enter.

+## 📦 How to use:
-pip install wmi pyfiglet colorama
+1. Register the project libraries: pip install wmi pyfiglet colorama

-▶️ Usage
-Just run the Python script:

-python USB_Activity_Monitor.py

-👨‍💻 Author
-raedx212